 Analingus, also known as tossing the salad or rimming, is the act of oral sex with an anus, and is another common technique for anal play.
 This requires a very clean anal area.
 Once that's taken care of, one partner can go to town with lips, teeth and tongue.
 This can be combined with a hand job for an incredibly pleasurable sex act called a "rusty trombone."

 Pegging is the act of using a strap-on dildo to penetrate the anus.
 Find a strap-on harness that fits the female partner around the hips and a dildo that fits the harness and is the desired size and shape for the male partner.
 Any material you aren't allergic to that sits comfortably on the hips is great for the harness.
 A silicone dildo is highly recommended.
-(Learn more about strap-ons in Strap On the Fun?)
+(Check out the Anal Explorer Kit in the Kinkly Shop.
+It's perfect for pegging!)

 Prostate massage involves fingering the anus as above, but in this case the finger is extended all the way to the prostate gland in order to lightly massage it.
 When this is coupled with a hand job or blow job, it makes for even greater orgasms.
 This technique is essential for male sexual health and can actually help prevent prostate cancer and increase the amount of semen produced.
 Prostate massage, or "milking," is a more advanced technique.
 You can check out the instructional Youtube video I made with Sunny Megatron on how to correctly and safely milk a prostate here.
 (Learn more in How exactly does one massage a guy's prostate?)